-Merriam-Webster defines “vote” as “a usually formal expression of opinion or will in response to a proposed decision; especially : one given as an indication of approval or disapproval of a proposal, motion, or candidate for office”
+Merriam-Webster defines a vote as “a usually formal expression of opinion or will in response to a proposed decision” - such as the election of a candidate to an office.

-The voting franchise defines the boundaries of expression permitted in a vote and contemplates the algorithm used to determine the election outcome from the collected votes of the electors.
+A voting method defines the boundaries of expression permitted in a vote and the counting system used to determine the election outcome.

 As it has been since ancient times, the test for equality of weight is balance.
 To determine whether two objects are of equal weight, they must balance when placed on opposite sides of a balance scale.

-This principle has a clear analogue in the voting franchise.
-The voting franchise provides votes of equal weight to all the voters if and only if for each possible vote expression that one voter may cast in an election, there exists another expression of the vote that another voter can cast that is in balance - such that the outcome of an election is the same whether both or neither votes are counted.
+This very basic principle applies to voting methods.
+A voting method definitively provides votes of equal weight to all the voters if and only if for each possible vote expression that one voter may cast in an election, there exists another expression of the vote that another voter can cast that is in balance - such that the outcome of an election is the same whether both or neither votes are counted.

 The choice of a single favorite, known as Plurality Voting, is the simplest Ranked Choice system.
 Other Ranked Choice systems like Instant Runoff Voting (IRV) allow the voter to rank multiple candidates in preference order.
 In rank-only ballot systems that don't require the voter to rank every candidate, the ballot itself is unequal, no matter the algorithm for computing the winner: it is impossible to construct balancing votes for partial orderings of candidates.
 Ranked Choice implementations that fix the number of voter choices in each election, whether to just one as in plurality voting or the three to four that are common with IRV, are immediately unequal.